Updated September 12, 2023

 - Make sure the floor and wall plan is aligned properly.
 To join the walls, use the fillet option.

-Hence according to your designed measurements, the wall and floor are designed and use TRIM, FILLET, and EXTEND option to make suitable changes.
+Hence according to your measurements, the wall and floor are designed and use TRIM, FILLET, and EXTEND options to make suitable changes.

 4. To Add Doors